Did Anyone Lose the Democratic Debate?

 Ben: Given that we did a whole chat about how Pete Buttigieg would be the central target of attack at Wednesday night’s debate and then that didn’t really happen (except when Tulsi Gabbard rather incoherently went after him toward the end), I feel I have to begin there.
 Why didn’t everyone pile on the mayor, as expected?

 Gabriel: Well, I’ll have a full story on this tomorrow (check back, folks!), but the short answer is that the other candidates basically calculated that while they want to see Buttigieg fall, it wasn’t in any of their individual interests to be the one to carry out the take-down.
-We saw something similar the first time Warren was considered a front-runner a few months ago—the real fire came the next debate.
+We saw something similar the first time Warren was considered a front-runner a few months ago — the real fire came the next debate.

 Ben: Set your clocks to December 19, the date of the next debate.
 That is, if Buttigieg is still leading in Iowa at that point.